homan-uppu/writing/2-Essays/No room for average.md

 ---

-The games we play today to get the things we want are of much, much higher in complexity than the games we discussed above, leading to far greater asymmetry in the actions we take, and in our outcomes.
+The games we play today to get the things we want are of much, much more complex than the games we discussed above, leading to far greater asymmetry in the actions we take, and in our outcomes.

 But, if the games we play have always been more complex than the board games we discussed, then why haven't we always seen a great deal of asymmetry in the world, and importantly, why is it increasing?